tbrowder/CSV-Table/README.md

   * Without a header line

     * data lines are padded with empty fields to the maximum number of fields found in the file (or the user's chosen value)

+  * Either case

+    * May use newlines in a cell if a different line ending is specified

 As simple as it is, it also has some uncommon features that are very useful: